 The COVID-19 pandemic, which began in December 2019 and has spread worldwide, has caused many governments to implement measures to slow the spread of the outbreak through quarantines, travel restrictions, heightened border scrutiny and other measures.
-The outbreak and government measures taken in response have also had a significant impact, both directly and indirectly, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked.
-The continued impact of these events on our business and operations are uncertain.
+The outbreak and government measures taken in response have also had a significant impact, both directly and indirectly, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
+The future progression of the outbreak and its continued effects on our business and operations are uncertain.

-In response to the disruptions caused by the COVID-19 pandemic and various resulting government directives, we implemented certain measures intended to help us manage its impact, including a hybrid work-from-home strategy for administrative functions and operations.
-Despite our implementation of such measures, the actual and perceived effect of the COVID-19 pandemic continues to evolve.
-The COVID-19 pandemic has caused delays and difficulties in the initiation of and recruitment in our ongoing clinical trials of GB0139 (GALACTIC-1), GB2064 (MYLOX-1) and GB1211 (GALLANT-1 and our recently completed GULLIVER-2 trial).
-If COVID-19 and its variants continue to impact patient recruitment on our trials, we may not be able to maintain our planned timing for completion of enrollment in these trials, which could require further amendments to trial protocols and delay planned readouts from our trials.
-We cannot assure you that we will not experience additional negative impacts associated with COVID-19 and its variants, which could be significant.
+In response to the impact of COVID-19, we have implemented certain measures intended to help us manage its impact, including a hybrid work-from-home strategy for administrative functions and operations.
+Despite our implementation of such measures, the actual and perceived impact of the COVID-19 pandemic is changing daily, and its ultimate effect on our business cannot be predicted.
+The COVID-19 pandemic has caused delays and difficulties in the (i) recruitment of patients in our ongoing Phase 2b GALACTIC-1 trial for GB0139, which has resulted in certain trial protocol amendments and increased costs to us, and (ii) initiation of and recruitment in our planned and ongoing clinical trials of GB2064 (MYLOX-1) and GB1211 (GALLANT-1 and GULLIVER-2).
+If COVID-19 continues to impact patient recruitment on our trials, we may not be able to maintain our planned timing for enrollment in these trials, which could require further amendments to trial protocols and delay planned readouts from our trials.
+We cannot assure you that we will not experience additional negative impacts associated with COVID-19, which could be significant.
 The COVID-19 pandemic may negatively impact our business, financial condition and results of operations, including by decreasing or delaying the enrollment of patients in our clinical trials or otherwise causing interruptions or delays in our programs and services.
+See "Risk

-See "Risk Factors-Risks Related to Managing Our Business and Operations-The global pandemic of the novel coronavirus disease, COVID-19, has, and may continue to, adversely impact our business, including our preclinical studies and clinical trials" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for more information regarding the potential impact of COVID-19 and its variants on our business and operations.
+Factors-Risks Related to Managing Our Business and Operations-The global pandemic of the novel coronavirus disease, COVID-19, has, and may continue to, adversely impact our business, including our preclinical studies and clinical trials" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for more information regarding the potential impact of COVID-19 on our business and operations.